On line course

 Any student that missed a quiz expiration date will not be allowed to take the quiz once the time has expired.
 If this happens, the student will receive a grade of zero (0) for that quiz.
 If a student misses a deadline for an activity or assignment, that assignment/activity will not be graded and a grade of zero (0) will be given.
 Emergencies do occur and they will be dealt with on an individual basis.
 Do not inform me of personal emergencies after the deadlines/due dates and expiration dates have passed.

-The Office of Disability Support Services (DSS) provides information and assistance, arranges accommodations, and serves as a liaison for students, instructors, and staff.
-The DSS has assistance devices such as books on tape, recorders, and adaptive software which can be loaned to qualified individuals.
-A student/employee who seeks accommodations on the basis of disability must register with the Office of Disability Support Services in the Clark Student Center Room 168 or call 940-397-4140 for further information.
+The Office of Disability Services (ODS) provides information and assistance, arranges accommodations, and serves as a liaison for students, instructors, and staff.
+The ODS has assistive devices such as books on tape, recorders, and adaptive software which can be loaned to qualified individuals.
+A student/employee who seeks accommodations on the basis of disability must register with the Office of Disability Services in the Counseling Center, Clark Student Center Room 108.
 Documentation of disability from a competent professional is required.

 Individuals with grievances related to discrimination or lack of accommodation on the basis of a disability are encouraged to resolve the problem directly with the area involved.
 If the matter remains unresolved, advice and/or assistance will be provided by the Office of Disability Services for resolution.
 The grievance procedure may be found in the Student Handbook and Activities Calendar.